Megha849/HygieiaDocs/pages/hygieia/Plugin/pluginjenkins.md

 Hygieia collectors are classified into the following types for data collection:

 - Pull-based Collectors - These collectors pull all information from the DevOps tools.
 - Push-based Collectors - These collectors collect a subset of data from the DevOps tools.

 The Hygieia-Jenkins plugin is a push-based collector that supports the Jenkins pipeline code for continuous integration and delivery.
 You can use the Hygieia-Jenkins plugin to publish data from Jenkins to the Hygieia dashboard.
 You can publish build and artifact information, sonar test results, deployment results, and Cucumber test results.
-Therefore, you need not run the corresponding collectors if you use Jenkins for build, deploy, sonar analysis and cucumber tests.
+Therefore, you need not run the corresponding collectors if you use Jenkins for build, deploy, sonar analysis, and Cucumber tests.

 The Hygieia-Jenkins plugin requires installation of: